Understanding the DCPS Budget Worksheet Data Alongside the Mayor’s Budget Book

 Budgeted Items at Schools Moved to Schoolwide

-Schoolwide items administered centrally (relevant numbers boxed in black): Graphic A: Mayor’s budget book shows 1.0 principals at a cost of ~$230K.
-Graphic B: The DCPS worksheet shows 1.0 Principals at a cost of $235K.
-The ~$5K additional on the DCPS worksheet is cost of administrative add-ons.
-Thus, the DCPS budget worksheet reflects more funding.
+Schoolwide items administered centrally (relevant numbers boxed in black below): Below is an example of an administrative add-on included in the DCPS worksheet, but not included in the Mayor’s Budget Book within the school specific cost center.
+Graphic A: Mayor’s budget book shows 1.0 principals at a cost of ~$236K.
+Graphic B1: The DCPS worksheet shows 1.0 Principals at a cost of $241K.
+The additional ~$5K on the DCPS worksheet is the cost of administrative add-ons.

 Graphic A:

-Graphic B:
+Graphic B1:

 Interagency Funding Loaded At OSSE